tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 [Mastering Linux Man Pages - A Definitive Guide](https://www.youtube.com/watch?v=RzAkjX_9B7E) by Linux Training Academy

-## wc

-obtain word and line counts from text files and streams.

-How many lines are in this file?

-Count the number of byte present too.

 ## Alias

 `alias` list all alias in your terminal